 Go straight to smart.
 Get the Deloitte Insights app

-In the matter of weeks, the ordinary act of going to the store or taking a flight became more fraught with concern.
-As economies attempt to reopen, it’s likely not until the public feels safe that consumers will return to behaviors that we only recently took for granted.
-In fact, we do not expect to see a return to normal, or even a new normal, until total concern descends from its elevated level and financial concerns overtake those of immediate health and safety.
-We are watching for country results to migrate toward the origin and across the dividing line (figure 2).
+In the matter of weeks, the ordinary acts of going to the store or taking a flight have become more fraught with concern.
+With many economies driven by consumption, it’s likely not until the public feels safe that consumers will return to behaviors that we only recently took for granted and economies return to strength.
+It will be interesting to watch these attitudes as economies attempt to reopen.
+When will the consumer feel it safe to consume more than the essentials?

-Many economists are predicting a W-shaped recovery with a potential resurgence of COVID-19 later this year.8 There are news stories, such as those in South Korea and Germany, of localized outbreaks influencing consumer behavior.9 It will be telling to see how countries rise to the occasion to protect their citizens and their economies.
+No one wishes for a resurgence of COVID-19 later this year.
+Should the disease reemerge, it will be telling to see how countries rise to the occasion to protect their citizens and their economies.